retroelec/T-HMI-C64/README.md

 ### Upload C64 Emulator to the development board

+If you installed the environment and compiled the code yourself:
-First adapt the file Makefile and choose the board and the keyboard type you want the binary files to be uploaded for (adapt variables BOARD and KEYBOARD).
+To upload the compiled code to a board, you first adapt the file Makefile and choose the board and the keyboard type you want the binary files to be uploaded for (adapt variables BOARD and KEYBOARD).
 Furthermore, you may need to adjust the PORT variable.
-Binary files for the development boards can be downloaded from https://github.com/retroelec/T-HMI-C64/actions (select the latest run to see the artifacts), so you don't have to compile them yourself if you don't want to.

 Afterwards you can upload the binary files:
 make upload

+Binary files for the development boards can also be downloaded from https://github.com/retroelec/T-HMI-C64/actions (select the latest run to see the artifacts, you must be logged in to download the binary files), so you don't have to compile them yourself if you don't want to.
+The available zip files also contain scripts (flash.sh and flash.bat) to upload the binary file (see also README.md in the zip file).

 ### Install Android App